Best Winter Traction Devices (MICROspikes and Crampons) of 2024

 Are you a runner on thin ice covering mostly flat urban streets?
 Are you traveling on lightly iced trails?
 Walking across the parking lot or down to the mailbox?
 We think big, long spikes are hardly necessary.
 The 0.21-inch carbon fiber Kahtoola NANOspikes and the numerous sharp rolling hardened steel beads of the Yaktrax Diamond Grip are perfectly suited to those activities.
 You can drive and pedal a mountain bike in them as well.
 The Yaktrax Diamond doesn’t use spikes at all (see the review above for more on how it works), but that should be plenty of traction for casual situations.

-MID-RANGE SPIKES (⅜, ⅔, AND ¾”)
+Mid-range spikes (⅜, ⅔, and ¾”)

 When you step up your winter activity level up a notch and are running, hiking, and backpacking on icy terrain and snow-packed trails, mid-ranger spikes of ⅜, ⅔, and ¾” give better traction.
 The Kahtoola MICROspikes, Hillsound Trail Crampon, and Hillsound Trail Crampon Ultra all work well for these conditions.